rhanmiano/the-starred-ph/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

-### Github Graphql API
+### Github GraphQL API

-To be able to request to Github's Graphql API, one must secure an [OAuth token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the right scopes.
+To be able to request to Github's GraphQL API, one must secure an [OAuth token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the right scopes.
 Please follow along with this provided [documentation](https://docs.github.com/en/graphql/guides/forming-calls-with-graphql#authenticating-with-graphql).

 ### Environment